intel/hexl/README.md

 - Element-wise vector-scalar modular multiplication with optional addition
 - Element-wise modular multiplication

 For each function, the library implements one or several Intel(R) AVX-512 implementations, as well as a less performant, more readable native C++ implementation.
 Intel HEXL will automatically choose the best implementation for the given CPU Intel(R) AVX-512 feature set.
-In particular, when the modulus `p` is less than `2^{50}`, the AVX512IFMA instruction set available on Intel IceLake server and IceLake client will provide a more efficient implementation.
+In particular, when the modulus `q` is less than `2^{50}`, the AVX512IFMA instruction set available on Intel IceLake server and IceLake client will provide a more efficient implementation.

 For additional functionality, see the public headers, located in `include/hexl`
 ## Building Intel HEXL